baraklagziel/tawsdb/README.md

 This Helm chart will no longer maintained by the Timescale team going forward.
-We are looking for some awesome community maintainers who are interested in becoming maintainers and contributors.
-For now please use the [timescaledb-single](https://github.com/timescale/helm-charts/tree/master/charts/timescaledb-single) chart going forward.
+We are looking for some awesome community maintainers who are interested in becoming maintainers an contributors.
+For now please use the [timescaledb-single](https://github.com/timescale/helm-charts/tree/master/charts/timescaledb-single)

 # TimescaleDB Multinode